balena-os/jetson-flash/README.md

 - The Docker image and the associated scripts require a Linux-based host and have been validated on a PC running Ubuntu 24.04.
 Other host operating systems or virtualised environments may also work, provided that the Nvidia BSP flashing tools are able to communicate with the Jetson module successfuly over USB
 - The current Seeed reComputer J3010 image is based on L4T 35.5.0
-- Flashing of the Seeed reComputer J3010 with a NVME attached can be done solely by using the Docker image inside the Orin_Nx_Nano_NVME folder.
+- Flashing of the Seeed reComputer J3010 with a NVME attached can be done solely by using the Docker image inside the Orin_Flash folder.
 The Dockerfile and the scripts inside this folder are not used by jetson-flash and should be used as a stand-alone means for flashing BalenaOS on the Seeed reComputer J3010 and the NVME attached to the carrier board.
 - Docker needs to be installed on the Host PC and the Docker image needs to be run as privileged
 - The balenaOS image downloaded from balena-cloud needs to be unpacked and copied on your Host PC inside the `~/images/` folder.
 This location will be bind mounted inside the running container.